 - – Vitamin A derivatives (retinoids) – prescription-strength, topical RetinA

 Here is some additional information and FAQ’s from the National Rosacea Society.

-Obagi gives you some facts about Rosacea on their blog.
+Obagi gives you some facts about Rosacea on their website.
 Plus, you can learn more about Rosaclear, their product line to calm and clear Rosacea prone skin.